Intersections of Quadrics, Moment-angle Manifolds and Connected Sums: Appendix.

 We will show that if $n_i>0$ for $i=1,\dots , k$ we have Alexander dual generators for the homology of $\mathcal{E}$ represented by embedded round spheres.
 The Alexander dual of a single sphere $S^{n_i}$ will be a great sphere of dimension $n-n_i-1$ lying in a complementary subspace.
 The Alexander dual of the products of spheres will be spheres that become smaller and more slanted as the number of factors grows.
 The Alexander dual of the whole product $\mathcal{P}$ will be a small sphere which is a fiber of its spherical normal bundle.
-A diagramatic representation of the construction is the following: